 When I came across the insulin index data which highlights food that provoke a low insulin response but do not contain a lot of vitamins and minerals, it was Robb Wolf and Mat Lalonde’s thinking on nutrient density that made me believe there might be a way to combine the two parameters, insulin load and nutrient density, to find the right balance for each individual.

 What’s new different in Wired to Eat?

 So how have Robb’s views changed in the last seven years since he wrote The Paleo Solution?

 On a personal level, it seems he’s occasionally eating gelato with his two girls.
 With a few more years under his belt, Robb seems more conscious of his genetic diabetes risk.
 He is on a journey to find the optimal balance between low carb and strategic carb cycling to maximise mental and physical performance.
 A lot of that self-reflection and thinking is echoed in his new book, Wired to Eat, which was released in March 2017.
 The 7 day carb test is a great addition to his paleo formula to help people decide if they do well with more of less carbs.

 Robb has spent less time dealing with performance athletes and more time dealing with police and firefighters who are often metabolically broken.
 This makes his new message even more relevant to the masses, who are more likely to be facing the challenges of diabesity rather than winning the CrossFit Games.

-In Wired to Eat he has differentiated the ‘Paleo template’ depending on an individual’s carb tolerance.
+In his latest book, Wired to Eat, Robb has differentiated the ‘Paleo template’ depending on an individual’s carb tolerance.
 The 7 Day Carb Test protocol will help you assess whether you can tolerate Paleo-style carbs such as beets, squash, yams, and sweet potatoes.

 “Personalised Nutrition” is a central theme of Robb’s new book.
 In Chapter 6, Robb delves into the Israeli study “Personalised Nutrition by Prediction of Glycemic Responses,” in which they correlated blood glucose with gut microbiome parameters and identified optimal foods to rehabilitate the gut.